RiS3-Lab/kubo/README.md

 - For slicing and symbolic execution: https://github.com/sslab-gatech/deadline/
 - For taint analysis: https://github.com/ucsb-seclab/dr_checker

-Shout out to their amazong contributions that made this possible.
+Shout out to their amazing contributions that made this possible.

 Q & A
 ----